chouseknecht/symfony-mariadb-nginx/README.md

 - a local clone of this project:

     ```
-    # Set the working directory to a project or a place where you want to make the clone
+    # Set your working directory to a project folder or work space
     $ cd projects

-    # Use git to clone the repo
+    # Make a clone
     $ git clone git@github.com:chouseknecht/symfony-mariadb-nginx.git
     ```